ayodeleoniosun/meal-recommendation-api/README.md

 php artisan serve
 ```

-You can now access the api at http://localhost:8000/api/v1
+You can now access the api locally at http://localhost:8000/api/v1

+You can now access the api remotely [here](https://ayodele-meals-recommendation.herokuapp.com/api/v1).
 ## Documentation

 Publish the swagger documentation by running this